dalton-teixeira/blog/README.md

 In order to run tests the rest API must be down.

 ## API Features
-It creates lists, deletes, updates and retrieves post.
+It is a CRUD and text search for blog post.

 It authenticates the user and all operations are allows only if it is logged in.